felipehaack/jReaderReport/README.md

 Source Code: Search for **"timeInterval: 10"** and change it (seconds);

-Javascript: Execute it before start API.
+Javascript: Execute the follow code before the init API.
 ```
 jReaderReport.report.recursive.timeInterval = 5;
 ```

-**OBS:** Time interval is in seconds.